amarpendhari/next-assessments/README.md

 ```
 npm install
 ```
-- To run project locally or development server
+- To run project locally or for development server
 ```
 npm run dev
 ```